1. G-quadruplex Assembly¶

 recognizable, but the top-level container changes.

-filament and adds fold-specific post-placement logic.
-Quartets and
+sequence with fold-specific post-placement logic.
+Quartets and quadriplexes

-quadriplexes are still built in the same general top-down style, but the final
+are still built in the same general top-down style, but the final local

 That is the key modeling shift.
 The script does not manually calculate global quartet coordinates or micromanage each quadriplex placement.
 It prepares the hierarchy, registers it with the simulation, and lets the top-level object class drive construction downward.